W3PMU/DeveloperExercises/Exercise_openPDC_in_Debian_Jessie.md

 ---

-### Host Server Setup
+### Host PC Setup

-In this example, the *Host Server* is a general purpose physical server whose function is providing a Hyper-V infrastructure to run the virtual machines and local DNS service.
-Setting up the *Host Server* is beyond the scope of this example.
-However, the only significant *Host Server* setup beyond a clean Windows install is the installation of Hyper-V and DNS services.
+In this example, the *Host PC* is a general purpose physical laptop whose function is providing a VirtualBox infrastructure to run the virtual machines.
+Setting up the *Host PC* is beyond the scope of this example.
+However, the only significant *Host PC* setup beyond a clean Windows install is the simple installation of [Oracle VirtualBox](http://www.virtualbox.org) software.

 #### DNS Configuration

-The Host Server *DNS service* is optional.
-The *DNS service* provides reliable and easy to manage Host Name to IP address resolution.
-This example will use *static IPv4 addresses* for all of the machines.
+This exercise will use each machine's **hosts** file for DNS Host Name to IP Address resolution.
+The *Host PC* will keep its current *DHCP dynamic IP Address* and the virtual machines will use *static IPv4 addresses*.

 This example's local area network (LAN) IP Address range is `192.168.1.0 to 192.168.1.255`.
 Your network will not likely use the same IP Addresses.
 Also the `gpa.net` domain name is arbitrary.
 If using a different domain name, make sure it does not conflict with a *real Internet domain* you may want to access.
-Also, make sure to configure the DNS server's to *Forwarders* properties to resolve Internet side domains' host names.

 1. Create a **Forward Lookup Zone** for the domain named:  `gpa.net`
 2. Under the `gpa.net` zone, create the following **Host A** records: